Admission Cycle: May 1, 2020 - September 1, 2020, for WSU PA Studies class beginning May 2021

-Prior to applying to the WSU PA Studies program, we suggest that you attend a General Information Meeting held the first Tuesday evening of each month at 6:00pm in the PAS classroom, Room 2500, in the Eugene Applebaum College of Pharmacy and Health Sciences Building to learn about the PA Studies program and have your questions addressed directly.
+Prior to applying to the Wayne State University Physician Assistant Studies program, we suggest that you attend a General Information Meeting held the first Tuesday evening of each month at 6 p.m. to learn about the program and have your questions addressed directly.
+Due to restrictions from the COVID-19 pandemic, all meetings will be held virtually through a Zoom link until further notice.
 Visit the General Information Meetings page to obtain more details.
 Meetings are held every month of the year for your convenience.

 - Bachelor's degree from an accredited institution before the start of WSU PA Studies program in May

 - 3.0 minimum prerequisite GPA

 - GRE score: minimum of 285 combined verbal and quantitative, and a 3.5 analytical writing score (exam must be taken by July 31st and the official score must be submitted to CASPA by September 1)

 - 500 hours (within the last two years) of direct, hands-on patient-care experience completed by the September 1 application deadline

 - TOEFL score, if not having had completed four years of high school in the United States (exam must be taken by August 1st and the score received in PA office by September 1).
 This applies to all that have not fulfilled this requirement, even if having attained a university undergraduate or graduate degree.

 - Completed (by September 1) and verified (by September 15) CASPA application (The application is available May 1 - September 1, 2020.)

 - Completed online (by September 1) WSU Graduate Application, including submission of all required supplemental documents (The application will be available in May 2020 - apply for "Spring/Summer 2021")

 - NEW for 2020-2021 application cycle - All applicants must complete the CASPer Test.